It’s An Online World In The Making

 Along the way, checks and balances allow for anomalies to be cleared up before they snowball and the customer remains in the information loop until the package is received.

-The transparency and accuracy of that information restores faith in the process and motivates customers to rely on e-commerce as stable platform for purchasing goods and services in future.
-Amazon ensures that the customer is updated of delays, thereby managing expectations early on.
+The transparency and accuracy of that information restore faith in the process and motivates customers to rely on e-commerce as a stable platform for purchasing goods and services in the future.
+Amazon ensures that the customer is updated on delays, thereby managing expectations early on.

 After all, an informed customer is much more liable to understand a setback as opposed to one that’s left in the dark.

-Let’s also consider the Domino’s pizza tracker, a simple yet powerful tool that does a wonderful job of providing customers with real time updates.
-Although Domino’s is famous for quick delivery times, this tracker offers a little more to overall customer experience.
+Let’s also consider the Domino’s pizza tracker, a simple yet powerful tool that does a wonderful job of providing customers with real-time updates.
+Although Domino’s is famous for quick delivery times, this tracker offers a little more to the overall customer experience.